m4rs-mt/ILGPU/Docs/Tutorial_02.md

 * OnDeviceInts.CopyFromCPU(IntArray)

 #### CopyToCPU
-To copy memory out of a MemoyBuffer and into an array on host you use CopyToCPU.
+To copy memory out of a MemoyView and into an array on device you use CopyToCPU.

 Basic usage, copying everything from OnDeviceInts to IntArray
 * OnDeviceInts.CopyToCPU(IntArray)